-It is time to service the movement on this mid-forties German box clock.
-It was purchased at an antique mall in Peterborough, Ontario in May of 2017, and other than an oiling nothing has been done to it.
+It is time to service the movement on this mid-thirties German box clock.
+It was purchased at an antique mall in Peterborough, Ontario in May of 2017, and other than oiling, nothing has been done to it.
 While it has been running well since then, it is due for servicing.
 Plus, this little project is one of the many clock tasks that has kept me busy during the period of pandemic isolation.

 There is nothing anywhere on this clock that tells me it is a Mauthe, not on the clock face or on the movement.
 However, the gong marked by the name Divina tells me that Divina was a subsidiary of Mauthe.
 It was likely sold under the Forestville or Solar name in department stores across Canada in the 1940s.
 There is an applique of a maple leaf on the crown so, I assume that it was made for the Canadian market.

-As mentioned, this spring-powered rack and snail movement has no makers mark though 25226 is stamped on the front plate as well as the numbers 42 and 105; 42 the pendulum length in centimeters and 105 denotes the beats per minute.
+As mentioned, this spring-powered rack and snail movement has no makers mark though 25226 is stamped on the front plate as well as the numbers 42 and 105; 42 the pendulum length in centimeters and 105 as beats per minute.

 CA 79/9 scratched in the lower right of the front plate is a clock-makers mark for servicing in September of 1979, presumably the last time it was taken apart for cleaning.

 Both plates are 1.8 mm brass.
 The backplate is solid while the front plate is open.
 It is a robust movement that was designed to last.

 An unusual feature is a spring-loaded weight on the governor.
 Manufacturers sometimes used a special fly that has a small spring-loaded weight attached to try to even the power curve of the strike side.
 The faster the fly spins, the further out the weight, providing more resistance.